There's nothing like getting rewarded every time you swipe.

 Chase Freedom® has no annual fee but there is a 3 percent foreign transaction fee and a 5 percent balance transfer fee: 3% intro when you transfer during the first 60 days of account opening, with a minimum of $5.
 Thereafter 5% of the amount of each transfer.

 There's a 3 percent foreign transaction fee and 5 percent balance transfer fee, but it's flat-rate rewards system is perfect for consumers who'd rather not track a calendar or think too hard about which credit card to use in each situation.
 It's also a great option if you are an existing Chase cardholder.
 As part of the Chase Ultimate Rewards® program, you can transfer rewards points from one card to another if you carry multiple Chase cards.

-Redeem your Chase Freedom Unlimited® rewards for cash back or Ultimate Rewards points (worth 1 cent each for cash back and travel), which you can combine with points earned through Chase Freedom® card's 5 percent cash-back rewards opportunities.
-Or, transfer your points to your Chase Sapphire Preferred® card and get more value for your points when you redeem them through Chase®'s travel portal.
+Redeem your Chase Freedom Unlimited® rewards for cash back or combine your points with those earned through Chase Freedom® card's 5 percent cash-back rewards opportunities.
+Or, transfer your points to your Chase Sapphire Preferred® card and get more value for your points when you redeem them through Chase's travel portal.
 You won't find this flexibility with most cash-back cards, but it's a smart strategy to amass rewards -- and cash in on their value -- more quickly.

 With Blue Cash Preferred® Card from American Express, there aren't rotating rewards categories, but it does have a tiered rewards structure.
 (American Express is a CardRatings advertiser.)
 You earn 6 percent cash back at U.S. supermarkets on up to $6,000 a year, 6 percent on select U.S. streaming services, 3 percent cash back at U.S. gas stations and on transit purchases, and 1 percent cash back on all other purchases.
 Terms apply.